 … an apparent planet or stationary bright object seen in broad daylight.

 Chinese lanterns.
 These sky lanterns or small hot air balloons are made of translucent paper and may look very curious from distance.
 People launch those colored lanterns at festivals, parties and other activities.
-Observers see a slow moving light high in the sky, and as soon as the small candle or the waxy cell is spent, the bright colored light that was seen in the sky “disappears”.
+Observers see a slow moving light high in the sky, and as soon as the small candle or the waxy cell is spent, the bright colored light that was seen in the sky “disappears.”
 Its bright light can be visible for several minutes in the sky.
 When a group of lanterns is launched, wind can send them at slightly different heights and directions, but a trio of Chinese lanterns is enough to cause reports of a formation of UFOs!

 Bright meteors.
 A meteor – or piece of debris from space – might leave a strange-looking trail as seen in the photo above.
 Or a bright meteor that happens to be moving toward you might appear as a short, bright light, which then disappears.

 “Moving stars.”
-Atmospheric turbulence or different temperature layers in the atmosphere can make a bright star, especially a star low in the horizon, to show an erratic movement.
+Atmospheric turbulence or different temperature layers in the atmosphere can make a bright star, especially a star low on the horizon, to show an erratic movement.
 Experienced observers see this frequently.
-It’s merely an effect of Earth’s atmosphere and is gradually reduced or eliminated as the star gets higher in the sky, and as the light from the star passes through less of Earth’s atmosphere (see the photo above).
+It’s merely an effect of Earth’s atmosphere and is gradually reduced or eliminated as the star gets higher in the sky, and as the light from the star passes through less of Earth’s atmosphere (see the diagram above).

 An erratically moving object – a great candidate for being considered a UFO – typically turns out to be a bright star seen low in the sky.